finnito/Science/content/10scie/6-geology/markdown/4-nz-tectonics.md

 - There are 10 major plates and several minor plates on Earth
 - Use your devices to label the plates on the map being handed out!
 - What plates are part of the ring of fire?
+- Use a highlighter to indicate the ring of fire on the map!

+---

 - Look at this URL to see a live earthquake map: [https://seismo.berkeley.edu/seismo.real.time.map.html](https://seismo.berkeley.edu/seismo.real.time.map.html)

 ---